kimizuy/react-chartjs/README.md

 # @kimizuy/react-chartjs

-A React wrapper used for the latest version of Chart.js.
+A simple React wrapper for Chart.js.

 You can see a working [demo](https://kimizuy.github.io/react-chartjs/).